TheLittleNestPlayschool/TheLittleNest/docs/01-vision.md

 Traditional playschools teach children.

-The Little Nest teaches children while also engaging parents.
+The Little Nest teaches children while actively engaging parents throughout the learning journey.

-We are building an experience that families want to return to, not because they have to, but because every visit helps them discover something new about their child's journey.
+We are building an experience that families want to return to, not because they have to, but because every visit helps them discover something new about their child's growth.

-The application is designed to create moments of pride, curiosity, and conversation between parents and children.
+The application is designed to create moments of pride, curiosity, conversation, celebration, and family connection.

+While other playschools may copy pricing, curriculum, colours, or classroom layouts, the complete parent experience is much more difficult to replicate.
+Every part of the system works together to create a journey that families remember and value.

 ---